microsoft/jacdac/services/trafficlight.md

 The on/off state of the red light.

-    rw orange: bool @ 0x81
+    rw yellow: bool @ 0x81

-The on/off state of the red light.
+The on/off state of the yellow light.

     rw green: bool @ 0x82

-The on/off state of the red light.
+The on/off state of the green light.